All-in-One Facebook Scraper avatar

 }

-Notes: Facebook merged goingCount and interestedCount into a single usersResponded field in 2026.
-The separate counts are now always null — use usersResponded instead. ticketUrl is null for this event because event_buy_ticket_url is now stripped from FB HTML even for ticketed events.
+Notes: Facebook partially deprecated goingCount / interestedCount in 2026.
+A subset of events still surface them (as in this example), but most listing-page responses only expose the combined usersResponded count — treat the separate counts as best-effort and usersResponded as the reliable key. ticketUrl is null for this event because event_buy_ticket_url is now stripped from FB HTML even for ticketed events.

 Facebook Group Post Result